This post may contain paid links. See more info on my privacy page.

 - Slice the ribs, serve, and enjoy!

 - Use your favorite barbecue sauce!
-You can use any kind you like, from sweet BBQ sauce to spicy and everything in between.
-Whatever your favorite is, it will pair perfectly with these air fryer pork ribs.
+You can use any kind you like, from sweet to spicy and everything in between.
+Whatever your favorite is, it will pair perfectly with these air-fried pork ribs.

 - Serve air-fried pork ribs with extra BBQ sauce for dipping.